ivanabarnes/phylobiofinalproject/README.md

 OK, here we go.

-# Title of my project

-The effect of hidden paralogy and missing data on phylogenetic inference
+# The effect of hidden paralogy and missing data on phylogenetic inference

 ## Introduction and Goals